geoneo1/SimpleWebcomicTheme/SWC_FAQS.md

   .alternative article > .caption > h2 { width: 90%; }
 }
 ```
-Also, if you upload an image from the tumblr page editor, it will automatically resize it to 500px width.
+If you upload an image using the tumblr page editor, it will automatically resize it to 500px width.
 The only way around that is if you upload the image somewhere else first and then in the “HTML edit” mode paste the correct image URL.
 You will also need to wrap the image in a `<h1>` tag.
 If you do not do this, then tumblr will automatically wrap it in a `<p>` which we don’t want.

 <a name="VisitedLinkColour">
 ###How do I change the clicked-link color?